-Argentina reports its first cases of the Lineage B.1.617 variant in two people who travelled from Paris, as well as its first case of the Lineage B.1.351 variant in a person who travelled from Spain.
-2021-05-10
+Indonesia reports its first two cases of the Lineage B.1.617 variant, first discovered in India, in two people from Jakarta.
+The country also reports its first case of the Lineage B.1.351 variant, first discovered in South Africa, in a person from Bali.
+2021-05-3

 Malta reports four more cases of the 501.V2 variant that originated in South Africa.
 2021-04-23